 In the interval between these two movements [natural and gnomic] – both of which are rational – the rational soul becomes who God intends her to be or, through apostasy from her own nature, fabricates a distance between herself and God that is nothing less than the distance of dereliction.
 For, whatever we do, the desire of our natural will for God will be consummated; it will return to God, whether the gnomic will consents or not, and will be glorified with that glory the Son shares with the Father from eternity.
 And, if the gnomic will within us has not surrendered to its natural supernatural end, our own glorified nature becomes hell to us, that holy thing we cannot touch.
 Rejection of God becomes estrangement from ourselves, the Kingdom of God within us becomes our exile, and the transfiguring glory of God within us – through our [gnomic] refusal to submit to love – becomes the unnatural experience of reprobabtion.
 God fashions all rational natures for free union with himself, and all of creation as the deathless vessel of his eternal glory.
 To this end, he wills that the dependent freedom of the creature be joined to his absolute freedom; but an indispensable condition of what he wills is the real power of the creature’s deliberative will to resist the irresistible work of grace.” (emphasis mine)

 All I want to pick out from this is its perspective on hell as the unwilling soul’s experience of God’s glory and beauty.
 I believe this is the standard Orthodox view of hell.
-What constitutes the torment of hell is not any kind of absolute absence from God to which the wicked are exiled, but rather the presence of God revealed to a heart and mind unwilling to receive him.
+What constitutes the torment of hell is not any kind of absolute absence of God to which the wicked are exiled, but rather the presence of God revealed to a heart and mind unwilling to receive him.
 Hell is unwelcomed intimacy.
 (Think of Sartre’s play “No Exit” which tells the story of three people bereft of eyelids and condemned to spend eternity together in a single room, hence Sartre’s “Hell is other people.”)
 Similarly, hell is how those who refuse God’s beauty in this life experience the revelation of it within themselves in the next.
 Their posture with respect to God, not God’s with respect to them, is their self-determined agony.

 I think this is a kind of general principle true of all our struggles and difficulties throughout life.
 I’m not interested here in the doctrine of hell per se.
 I’m more interested in the idea that we create torment for ourselves by misrelating “within” a certain truth of God’s glory and beauty.
 I’m wondering if some of the difficulty that my passibilist friends (those who believe we are in a position to diminish and improve God’s experienced beatitude) have with the notion of an undiminished divine beatitude might be a reluctance to embrace the Void, i.e., the truth of our nothingness and contingency.
 It’s a very peculiar sort of self-awareness that goes beyond any academic recognition that we are not eternal, or self-sufficient, and that we depend upon God as Creator.